FAIR Standards Guide

 USPAP vs. other credentials — what is the difference?

 USPAP is one piece of the credibility picture.
-Professional organizations add additional layers of vetting.
+Credentials, category experience, and report quality still matter.

-• USPAP is the minimum standard — it defines baseline ethics and methodology for all appraisers.
+• USPAP defines baseline ethics and methodology for credible appraisal practice.

 • Organizations like ASA (American Society of Appraisers), AAA (Appraisers Association of America), and ISA (International Society of Appraisers) add specialty testing, experience requirements, and peer review.